Understanding Fluid Dynamics for the CAST Mechanical Section

 - Hydraulic Benders and Presses: The immense force needed to bend rigid conduit or punch holes in steel is generated by applying this law.

-A core concept here is that of fluid pressure in closed systems, where the fluid is typically a specialized oil designed for an incompressible flow.
+A core concept here is that of fluid pressure in closed systems, where the fluid is typically a specialized oil designed for incompressible flow.

 Bernoulli’s Principle and the Venturi Effect